Developer Tools Overview

-Liferay’s developer tools run the gamut from standard build scripting, to lightweight CLI utilities, and all the way to a full-blown IDE based on Eclipse.
+Liferay provides a variety of developer tools that include standard build scripting, lightweight CLI utilities, and full IDE based on Eclipse.
 This is to serve all developers, whether you’re just starting out or have been writing code for many years.
 All of Liferay’s development tools work on Linux, Mac, and Windows platforms.

 If you’re an experienced developer or prefer integrating Liferay development into an existing toolset, our CLI and file system-based tools can help.